Approach to work this session:

 PRIORITY 2: The planning system and meeting the needs of communities for housing, place making and other developments.

 PRIORITY 3: Power to the people (empowering local communities).

 Please note that any dates provided below are a guide and are therefore subject to change.

 Planning (Scotland) Bill

 The Committee was designated as lead Committee for this Bill which was introduced into Parliament on 4 December 2017.
 On 17 May 2018 the Committee published its Stage 1 Report.
-Following the summer recess the Committee will commence its scrutiny of the Bill at Stage 2.
-Information on the Committee's consideration to date can be found here.
-The Committee will begin Stage 2 consideration of the Bill (consideration of amendments) on 12 September and this is expected to continue over several meetings in autumn 2018.
+The Committee completed its Stage 2 consideration on 14 November 2018.
+Information on the Committee's consideration as a whole to date can be found here.

 Scrutiny of public bodies

 The Committee will undertake annual scrutiny of the Commissioner for Ethical Standards in Public Life in Scotland, the Scottish Public Services Ombudsman and the Scottish Housing Regulator.